CHAINLMAN/CHAINLMAN.github.io/README.md

 **Model the Information Fusion in Social Network**

 In this work, we want to find some connections between the dynamic of social network opinion and the distributed filtering.
-Note that everyone in the social network exchanges the information and updates the opinion in a distributed way, which is similar to that each sensor node in distributed sensor network .
-Hence,
+Note that everyone in the social network exchanges the information and updates the opinion on some event in a distributed way, which is similar to that each sensor node in distributed sensor network fuse locally obtained information to estimate the state of the whole target system.
+Both of these two scenarios reflect the essence to with limited local information.
+Hence, our main concern is that
-If it is possible to model the information fusion process in social network with the distributed filtering framework, considering the effect of uncertainty and
+if it is possible to model the information fusion process in social network with the distributed filtering framework, considering the effect of uncertainty and
 - [Data Science Blog](https://medium.com/@shawhin)